ainth/Navigable/README.markdown

 Overview
 ----

-Navigable is a WordPress plugin for template developers.
+**Navigable will be submitted to the plugin system soon, I'd like a few more unit tests written first. ** Navigable is a WordPress plugin for template developers.
 It gives you an alternative to WordPress's wp_nav_menu() function.
 Advantages:

 * Navigable gives you a data structure to work with.
 You have 100% markup control, and it's all in the templates.